 Secondly, some categories of expenditure were recoded to missing value status from zero value, where trip details indicated that some expenditure must have been incurred.
 A complete list of these categories is given below.
 This allowed these records to have values imputed and thus be included.
 The following expenditure categories are not permitted zero values.

-These were initially re-coded as 'missing' values and later imputed.
+Initially re-coded as 'missing' values and later imputed.

-- 1. Within "the accommodation bill" spend (trip1)
+- 1. Within "the accommodation bill" spend

 - Hotel

 - Motel

 - Guesthouse

 - Farmhouse

 - Bed & Breakfast

-- Self-Catering
+- Self Catering

 - Hostel

-- Holiday camp/village
+- Holiday Camp/ Village

 - Caravan-static not owned

+- 2. Travel costs